awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-script.md

 # Creating a Realtime Script<a name="realtime-script"></a>

 To use Realtime Servers for your game, you need to provide a script \(in the form of some JavaScript code\) to configure and optionally customize a fleet of Realtime Servers\.
 This topic covers the key steps in creating a Realtime script\.
-Once the script is ready, upload it to the Amazon GameLift service and use it to create a fleet \(see [Upload a Realtime Servers Script to Amazon GameLift](realtime-script-uploading.md)\)\.
+Once the script is ready, upload it to the Amazon GameLift service and use it to create a fleet \(see [Upload a Realtime Servers script to GameLift](realtime-script-uploading.md)\)\.

 To prepare a script for use with Realtime Servers, add the following functionality to your Realtime script\.